paypal/NNAnalytics/docs/Query_Parameters/Filters.md

 22. `accessDate` Functions like `accessTime` but the `value` can be a calendar date, like: `01/01/1989`.
 23. `isUnderConstruction` - Usable by files.
 Filters the working INode set by some condition of whether the file is under construction.
 24. `isWithSnapshot` - Usable by files and dirs.
 Filters the working INode set by some condition of whether the file or directory is part of a [Snapshot](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsSnapshots.html).
 25. `hasAcl` - Usable by files and dirs.
-Filters the working INode set by some condition of whether the file or directory is has a native HDFS ACL.
+Filters the working INode set by some condition of whether the file or directory is has a native HDFS [ACL](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/FileSystemShell.html#setfacl).
 26. `hasQuota` - Usable by dirs.
-Filters the working INode set by some condition of whether the directory has either a namespace or disk space quota assigned.
+Filters the working INode set by some condition of whether the directory has either a namespace or disk space [quota](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsQuotaAdminGuide.html) assigned.
 27. `isUnderNsQuota` - Usable by files and dirs.
-Filters the working INode set by checking whether each INode has any parent up to the root that has a namespace quota assigned.
+Filters the working INode set by checking whether each INode has any parent up to the root that has a namespace [quota](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsQuotaAdminGuide.html) assigned.
+Ignores any quota set on root directory, `/`.
 28. `isUnderDsQuota` - Usable by files and dirs.
-Filters the working INode set by checking whether each INode has any parent up to the root that has a disk space quota assigned.
+Filters the working INode set by checking whether each INode has any parent up to the root that has a disk space [quota](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsQuotaAdminGuide.html) assigned.
+Ignores any quota set on root directory, `/`.

 All memoryConsumed calculations are estimations performed as documented [here](https://www.cloudera.com/documentation/enterprise/5-8-x/topics/admin_nn_memory_config.html).